 How does the Instagram algorithm actually work?

-We’re breaking down how the Instagram algorithm works for feed posts, stories, the Explore page, and Instagram Reels.
+So, we’re breaking down how the Instagram algorithm works for feed posts, stories, the Explore page, and Instagram Reels in 2024.

 Plus, discover our top tips to “hack” the Instagram algorithm, so you can get more engagement for your business or brand.